EyasuTeshome/shifttracker/interviewing/how-to-be-more-coachable.md

 # **How to be more coachable**

 Learning from others is an essential aspect of personal and professional growth.
 One way is to get **coaching** from others.
-The degree to that you benefit from others' advice to improve your performance is called **coachability**.
+The degree that you benefit from others' advice to improve your performance is called **coachability**.

 ## Being coachable in job interviews

 In job interviews, especially, you want to be coachable.
-This is because it demonstrates to the employer that the candidate is:
+This is because it demonstrates to the employer that you are:

 - Open to feedback
 - Willing to learn and grow